 6. Choice and flexibility of programmes

-With 39 undergraduate degree programmes, most of which can be combined as joint honours, St Mary's offers almost 150 undergraduate pathways in four broad subject areas: Arts and Humanities; Education, Theology and Leadership; Management and Social Sciences; Sport, Health and Applied Science.
+With a wide range of undergraduate degree programmes, St Mary's offers almost 150 undergraduate degrees in four broad subject areas: Arts and Humanities; Education, Theology and Leadership; Management and Social Sciences; Sport, Health and Applied Science.

-We also offer eight foundation degree programmes, a range of primary and secondary PGCE teaching courses as well as many full and part-time postgraduate degree programmes.
+We also offer eight foundation degree programmes, a range of primary and secondary PGCE teaching courses as well as many postgraduate degree programmes.